CS171/2016-cs171-website/project.md

 * A specific topic will be assigned to your project group, focusing state-of-the-art visualization methods.
 * Knowledge quest: Your project group will research the assigned topic and analyze it in regards to your final project.
 * Vis methods - part 1: In your team, you will discuss your results and then present and discuss your findings to other groups who researched the same topic.
 Next, in your team, you will prepare a poster for comprehensively presenting your assigned topic to others.
 * Vis methods - part 2 (poster session): During class time we will have a poster session where you get to present your poster to other students.
+You will also have submit a photo of your poster on Canvas.
 You will also have to discuss posters of other students and decide which ones are relevant for your project.
 There will be a best poster award!

 ## Project Prototypes V1 and V2
 For your **prototype V1**, we expect you to hand in your code and your process book in its current state (see Final Project Submission for details).
 You should have completed your data acquisition, and you must have a working visualization prototype.
 You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.